exercism/python/concepts/numbers/about.md

 1234
 ```

-Numbers containing a decimal point (_with or without any numbers following_) are identified as `floats`:
+Numbers containing a decimal point (with or without fractional parts) are identified as `floats`:

 ```python
 >>> 3.45